 Public values of aquatic invasive species management

-Description: The overall goal of this project is to quantify and analyze the ecological and economic value of AIS damages and AIS management as they relate to ecosystem services such as fishing, swimming, biodiversity, and navigability.
-We will employ a multi-pronged approach, including:
+The overall goal of this project is to quantify and analyze the ecological and economic value of AIS damages and AIS management as they relate to ecosystem services such as fishing, swimming, biodiversity, and navigability.
+Researchers will employ a multi-pronged approach, including:

 - Estimating public benefits of AIS management